Claude Code In My Pocket

 Example adding Context7 (up-to-date library docs):

-# From within Claude session (press ! for bash):
+# then from within Claude session (press ! for bash):

 claude mcp add -t http context7 https://mcp.context7.com/mcp \